mrangelcruz/pulumi-aws-1/ansible-raspberry-pi/ansible_k8_manual/README.md

 username: angelcruz <br>
 ip-address: 192.168.1.100 <br>

+username: pi <br>
+ip-address: 192.168.1.248 <br>

+username: pi <br>
+ip-address: 192.168.1.97 <br>

+From your desktop, you can auto login and ssh as the user by copying your ssh id to the remote servers, for example:<br>

+    ssh-copy-id pi@192.168.1.248 (log in normally)
+    ssh pi@192.168.1.248 (you will get logged in automatically)

 ### Manually installing kubernetes on the Master Node

 This guide focuses on setting up a single-node control plane using kubeadm.